 What does it take to become a Cloud Engineer?

-Now that you know what most companies expect of you and what does a cloud engineer do, you can determine the skills you need to learn.
+Now that you know what most companies expect of you and what does a cloud engineer do, you can determine the Cloud Engineer skills you should need to learn.

 Skills to Focus On